USA travel requirements

 Eligible nationals or citizens of countries that participate in the VWP require either a travel authorization or a visa to transit the United States.
 If a traveler is only planning to transit through the United States en route to another country, when he or she completes the travel authorization application in ESTA, the traveler should enter the words "In Transit" and his or her final destination location in the address lines in the Address While In The United States field on the application.

 |Countries currently enrolled in the Visa Waiver Program include:|

 API (Advance Passenger Information)

-You must provide API: Passengers travelling to the United States are required to provide Advance Passenger Information.
+You must provide API: Passengers travelling to the United States or Canada are required to provide Advance Passenger Information.
 This information is compulsory and is required for the purposes of ensuring aviation safety and security.